-The California Department of Health Care Access and Information (HCAI), formerly Office of Statewide Health Planning and Development (OSHPD), in coordination with the California Behavioral Health Planning Council (CBHPC), is charged with the development of a statewide

-WET Plan every five years to address the needs of the behavioral health workforce.
+The California Department of Health Care Access and Information (HCAI), in coordination with the California Behavioral Health Planning Council (CBHPC), is charged with the development of a statewide WET Plan every 5 years to address the needs of the behavioral health workforce.
 In February 2019, OSHPD released a 2020-2025 MHSA WET Five-Year Plan.
 Regional Partnerships were funded with a local one-time MHSA match requirement to implement strategies in pipeline development, undergraduate scholarships, education stipends, and educational loan repayments.
-Thirty-five eligible BHRS employees and contracted providers were awarded up to \$15,000 toward repayment of educational loans in exchange for a 12-month service obligation.
+35 eligible BHRS employees and contracted provider staff were awarded up to \$15,000 toward repayment of educational loans in exchange for a 12-month service obligation.